Islandora-Collaboration-Group/ISLE/docs/appendices/data-persistence.md

 ## What should NOT be persisted?

 Application data that is not meant to be customized or unique to your institution should not be persisted, but instead managed within the docker container (as it is by default).
-Example:  The ISLE team updates the apache container to apache2’s latest security release.
-If the directory containing apache’s binary is in a persisted directory, then updating ISLE will NOT automatically provide the latest apache, and you will continue to run the older, insecure apache until you manually update it inside the container.
+Example:  The ISLE team updates the apache container to apache2's latest security release.
+If the directory containing apache's binary is in a persisted directory, then updating ISLE will NOT automatically provide the latest apache, and you will continue to run the older, insecure apache until you manually update it inside the container.
 This negates many of the benefits of using ISLE.

 ## Which should I use, bind mounts or volumes?

-The answer for this is “it depends”.
+The answer for this is "it depends".
 Bind mounts may be easier to get to on a host machine as you have more control over where they are.
 If you are migrating an existing installation, you will almost certainly want to copy over things like your /var/www/html directory and Fedora store and use a bind mount to point to them.
 The Solr index, however, should not be migrated over but rather rebuilt.
-It doesn’t need to exist before the containers do.
+It doesn't need to exist before the containers do.
 It is also unlikely that a user would want to navigate to the Solr directory via command line on the host and edit files directly.
 A named volume would probably work fine in this case, and be more easily managed by docker.